yoohanko98/jellyfinbackdrops/README.md

 ## Overview

-A simple bash script to modify Jellyfin's backdrop settings, ensuring the change persists through updates when running in a Unraid Docker container.
+A simple bash script to modify Jellyfin's backdrop settings to enable backdrops for ALL USERS automatically, ensuring the change persists through updates when running in a Unraid Docker container.

 Two scripts to modify Jellyfin's backdrop settings:
 - One for direct Unraid console execution